-Triumph formed in 1975 at Mississauga, Ontario, Canada (a city west of Toronto) and was originally named Canuck.
-All the members were accomplished musicians who had previously experimented with high-tech melodic Rock, similar to another famous Toronto act, Rush.
+riumph formed in 1975 at Mississauga, Ontario, Canada (a city west of Toronto) and was originally named Canuck.
+All the members were accomplished musicians who had previously experimented with high-tech melodic rock, similar to another famous Toronto act, Rush.
 Comprising of Rick Emmett (guitar/vocals), Gil Moore (drums) and Mike Levine (bass/vocals), they followed a rocky road to stardom.

-Moore and Levine scouted Emmett in the summer of 1975 at a west-end Toronto club, The Hollywood Tavern. on a main street called "The Queensway", where Emmett was playing in a band called ACT III.
+Moore and Levine scouted Emmett in the summer of 1975 at a west-end Toronto club, The Hollywood Tavern, on "The Queensway", a major street through the west end of Toronto, where Emmett was playing in a band called ACT III.
 The three musicians subsequently got together for a jam session in the basement of Moore's house in Mississauga, after which Moore and Levine showed Emmett promo materials and contracts they had already secured for gigs starting in September of that year.
 They offered Emmett a guaranteed minimum weekly paycheck of $175, and Emmett agreed to join as an equal founding partner.
 Their first paid concert was at Simcoe High School on September 19, 1975, for $750.

-Over time, interest grew slowly with their first two releases, Triumph (1976) and Rock 'n' Roll Machine (1977), (both on the Canadian 'Attic' label) which were only available in their homeland but because of excessive demand, imported copies flowed south like water across the 49th parallel.
-When they signed to 'RCA', a compilation of the first two-titled Rock 'n' Roll Machine (1978) was issued to satisfy the U.S. market.
+Over time, interest grew slowly with their first two releases, Triumph (1976) and Rock 'n' Roll Machine (1977), (both on the Canadian 'Attic' label) which were only available in their homeland but because of excessive demand, imported copies flowed south across the 49th parallel like it flows down Niagara Falls.
+When they signed to 'RCA', a compilation of the first two-titled Rock 'n' Roll Machine (1978) was issued to satisfy the US market.

 Thunder Seven (1984) exposed the cracks in their armor and was considered a disjointed, stiff and flat affair, as was the live album Stages (1985) that followed, despite them still achieving fair chartings.
 The intricate guitar work and Emmett's high-pitched vocals, as well as the keyboard fillers and rhythm section became their trademark sound.
 Rick Santers was frequently called in as an extra guitarist to overcome the limitations of a three-man team during live shows.